florian/florian.github.io/_posts/2018-02-25-probabilistic-quantization.md

 [Federated Learning](https://research.googleblog.com/2017/04/federated-learning-collaborative.html)
-is an exciting new subarea of machine learning where the training process is distributed among many users [1].
+is an exciting new subarea of machine learning where the training process is distributed among many users {% include ref.html i=1 %}.
 It is a form of collaborative machine learning with the constraint that the communication can be slow and unstable.